tidepool-org/tidepool-org.github.io/QueriesAndNotifications.md

 * Comments are anything beginning with // up to the next newline.
 Comments are treated as whitespace.

 * Case is ignored; nothing is case-sensitive.
-By convention, keywords are in CAPS and Functions() are in titlecase, and field names are lowercase.
+By convention, keywords are in CAPS and Functions() are in titlecase, and field and column names are lowercase.
 But all of that is completely optional.

 * Strings can be contained within single quotes ('), double quotes ("), or triple-quotes (''' or """); strings do not require quotes unless they contain whitespace, start with a digit, or contain a non-alphanumeric character.
 Strings may not contain a newline and there is no escape character.
 All of these are equivalent:
   * ```hello```